dem4ron/sycamore-counter/README.md

-Discovering Sycamore, and building a counter as any good boy should.
+Discovering Sycamore and building a counter as any good boy should.